 - Conduct a physical inventory count before ordering for the new semester to help you narrow down the quantities you need or don’t need in your January menus.
 Physically counting your inventory will also help you and your staff visually review your products and determine if they’ll be usable when the school year resumes.

-- You can also find out if your vendors allow you to return unused and unopened items for credit.
+- Find out if your vendors allow the return unused and unopened items for credit.
 This will help you gain those funds back so that you use it toward inventory that is consumed or utilized more frequently, or to otherwise help keep your budget in line.

 Instead of donating your excess or expiring inventory to food banks or pantries, use it to cook up some warm and nutritious meals to your students.
 Districts like Houston Independent School District and Indianapolis Public Schools have already developed successful programs that provide free meals to children during the winter break.
 In addition to providing essential nutritional benefits, meal programs can also boost the success and safety of children in the community that need it most.